Bibo-Joshi/v4/content/about/index.md

 *»You can teach a man to fish, but you can not teach a fish to man.«*

-While that says absolutely nothing about me, this is true for the following statement:
+While that says absolutely nothing about me, this is also true for the following statement:

 *»It's colder at night than behind the mountain.«*